 As information is monitored, particular attention is paid to issues that have the potential to negatively affect the supply and distribution system.
-The main purpose of the Preparation Phase is to determine the nature, extent, duration, and consequence of any imminent emergency as expediently as possible.
+The main purpose of the Preparation Phase is to determine the nature, extent, duration, and consequence of any imminent emergency as quickly as possible.

-The Energy Security Coordinator, as the designated state point of contact, will intensify data and information collection efforts to ensure the most recent facts are in hand.
-The SEO-EEC will then analyze the information to establish the potential magnitude and duration of the energy emergency.
+The Energy Security Coordinator, as the designated state point of contact, will continue data and information collection efforts to ensure the most accurate current energy profile is in hand.
+The SEO-EEC will then analyze the information to determine the potential magnitude and duration of the energy emergency.